Ajinkya2298/supply-chain-POC/README.md

 Generate build using new APIs and behavior (some features may change in the next minor release)? (default: no) [yes, no]

-Project name (default: kotlin-monorepo):
+Project name (default: supply-chain-poc):

-Source package (default: kotlin.monorepo): com.kotlinmonorepo
+Source package (default: kotlin.monorepo): com.supplychainpoc

 > Task :init
 Get more help with your project: https://docs.gradle.org/7.4.2/samples/sample_building_kotlin_applications_multi_project.html